Keep the Recyclables Stream Clean!

 Before you replace an item, see if it can be repaired.
 If you do purchase something new, find the highest quality/longest lasting most durable option possible.

 - OPT FOR USED PRODUCTS.

-Reuse what you already have or purchase a “gently used” item from a resale/thrift shop.
-Browse websites such as Craigslist or share/trade items with friends and neighbors.
+Reuse what you already have or purchase a “gently used” item from a resale shop or website.
+Share/trade items with friends and neighbors.